 In general, minimize dependencies on an external service to boot up.
 Service outages or lack of internet access will break your ability to start up your dev environment (taking a dependency on a cloud IDE is a calculated risk in this regard).
 Also note that network dependencies to start your dev environment may imply you need it for your production service to boot as well.

 Use a dotenv file (unversioned) to store secrets.
 Version your configuration files and don't store configs with your secrets.
 Configs are like "in development, the web server starts 5 threads."
-If you store all your configs and secrets in unversioned dotenv files, synchronizing configs between developers becomes a nightmare.
+If you store all your configs alongside your secrets in unversioned dotenv files, synchronizing configs between developers becomes a nightmare.

 You probably aren't using a "network perimeter model" so hopefully you don't have a need to set up a corporate network, VPN access, etc.

-Enable DNSSEC and periodically export your configuration files to backups just in case.
+Enable DNSSEC and periodically export your configuration files to backups.
 You should also be enabling HSTS, making a habit of always assuming HTTPS, and not supporting HTTP at all.
-This is much easier to do from the get-go than trying to enable HTTPS later and dealing with mixed-content issues forever after.
+This is much easier to do from the get-go as opposed to enabling HTTPS later and dealing with surprise mixed-content issues forever.

 Most people benefit from starting and staying on a monolith architecture on a single repo per deployment target - e.g. one for web, one for iOS, etc..
 Dependency management and sharing of common libraries otherwise becomes very hard way too early, sucking up valuable time on menial trash like how to sync schemas between your microservices.
-Public services like Github do not necessarily do "single monorepo with multiple deployment targets" well, since you usually want to only build and deploy on every commit, but only for the specific targets that were changed (e.g., if your backend and frontend are separate deployment targets, you might not want to trigger a deployment of your backend when someone checks in a frontend change, but this requires extra work to configure in a monorepo).
+Public services like Github do not do "monorepo with multiple deployment targets" well out-of-the-box, since you usually want to build (and maybe deploy) on every commit, but only for the specific targets that were changed (e.g., if your backend and frontend are separate deployment targets, you might not want to trigger a backend deployment when someone checks in a frontend change, but this requires extra work to configure in a monorepo).